swiftlang/swift-foundation/Proposals/0015-attributedstring-tracking-indices.md

 During Foundation evolution review, we had discussed the naming of `transform(updating:_:)` to determine whether it was a suitable name.
 I had originally proposed this naming for the following reasons:

 - "transform": indicates that the receiver (the `AttributedString`) is being mutated, aligns with existing APIs such as `transformingAttributes` to indicate a mutation, and does not use the -ing suffix to indicate that the mutation is done in-place
-- "updating": indicates that the provided value is going to be updated, uses the -ing suffix to indicate that the updated value is being returned to the caller rather than being mutated in-place via an `inout` parameter
+- "updating": indicates that the provided value is going to be updated to a new value (either returning a new copy or in-place via the combination with `&` indicating the parameter is `inout` depending on the caller)

 We considered additional names for this api such as `tracking:` and `reindexing:` instead of `updating:` for added clarity and to avoid confusion with other usages of the word "updating" in Foundation such as the "autoupdating" locale/timezone/etc. However I believe that `updating:` is still the right choice of name for this label because words like "tracking"/"reindexing" are not sufficiently clearer in my opinion and do not have precedent in existing APIs to rely on whereas "updating" has precedent in existing APIs and can be differentiated from other different Foundation APIs due to the lack of the "auto" prefix indicating that the update is performed automatically without additional API calls.
+I also considered whether the non-`inout` variant should not use the -ing suffix, however I felt that `transform(update:)` presented the word "update" as a noun rather than a verb describing what was happening, and I think the presence or lack thereof of the `&` token indicating whether the value is `inout` along with the compiler warnings for incorrect usage are significant enough to discern between an in-place, `inout` update vs. a returned, updated value.

 ## Acknowledgments